Nine Reasons to Do a High School Science Project

 Reason 1: Polish Your College Application

 Perhaps foremost, succeeding in the top high school competitions creates a point of distinction and differentiation on college applications.
-For example, the 2005 Intel Science Talent Search (STS) Finalists ended up attending these colleges:
+For example, the 2005 Intel Science Talent Search (now the Regeneron Science Talent Search) Finalists ended up attending these colleges:

 |Duke, Yale, Columbia, UC Berkeley,